alexbradd/compsci-notes/second/ds/notes.md

    It is a **highly available model**.
 It **weakens sequential consistency** based on Lamport's notion of **_happened-before_**, only difference is that Lamport's model deals with message passing while we deal with read/writes.

+   The causal order is defined as follows:

+   - A **write** operation `W` by a process `P` is **causally ordered after every previous operation** `O` **by the same process**, even if `W` and `O` are performed on different variables
+   - A **read** operation by a process `P` on a variable `x` is **causally ordered after a previous write** by `P` **on the same variable**
+   - Causal order is **transitive**

+   It is not a total order since operations that are not causally ordered are said to be concurrent.

+   **Multi-leader implementations are possible**: we **timestamp writes with vector clocks**.
+The implementation with multi-leader **works only if clients are sticky**.

+4. **FIFO consistency**: "Writes done by a **single process are seen by all others in the order in which they were issued**; writes from different processes may be seen in any order at different machines"

+   Also called **PRAM (pipelined RAM) consistency, causality across processes is dropped**: if writes are put onto a pipeline for completion, a process can fill the pipeline with writes, not waiting for early ones to complete.

+   It is **very easy to implement** (even in a multi-leader situation): just use a **scalar clock**.

+   Causal consistency implies FIFO consistency.

+### Eventual consistency

+It is not a data-centric model, but is widely used when:

+1. There are **no simultaneous writes**, **or** they can be **easily resolved**
+2. **Mostly reads**

+Examples: Web caches, DNS, social media (geo- distributed data stores).
+In these systems, eventual consistency is often sufficient: **updates are guaranteed to eventually propagate to all replicas**.

+It is very popular today because:

+1. It is very easy to implement
+2. In practice, there are very few conflicts (e.g. today's networks are fast enough for propagation)
+3. Dedicated data-types, called **conflict-free replicated data types** (CRDTs), that **guarantee convergeance even if updates are received in different orders**:
+   - Integer counter where replicas store the **set of increase/decrease** ops
+   - **Append only** data structure
+   - **Last-write-wins approaches**: clients attach a unique random identifier to each append; in case of conflicts, the write with the larger identifier is considered the last one

+### Client-centric models

+What happens if a **client dynamically changes the replica it connects to**?
+This problem is addressed by **client-centric** consistency models that **provide guarantees about accesses to the data store from the perspective of a single client**.

+1. **Monotonic reads**: "If a **process reads the value of a data item** `x`, any **successive read operation** on `x` **by that process will** always return **that same value or a more recent** value"
+2. **Monotonic writes**: "A **write operation** by a process on a data item `x` is **completed before any successive write** operation on `x` by the same process"

+   **Similar to FIFO consistency**, although this time for a single process.
+A weaker notion where ordering does not matter is possible if writes are commutative.

+3. **Read your writes**: "The **effect of a write operation** by a process on a data item `x` will **always be seen by a successive read operation** on `x` by the same process"
+4. **Write follows reads**: "A **write** operation by a process on a data item `x` **following a previous read** operation on `x` by the same process is **guaranteed to take place on the same or more recent value** of `x` that was read"

+For implementing client centric models, we **assign to each operation a unique identifier**. **Two sets** are defined for each client:

+1. **Read-set**: the **write identifiers relevant for the read operations** performed by the client
+2. **Write-set**: the identifiers of the **writes performed by the client**

+These identifiers can be **encoded as vector clocks**.

+### Design strategies

+We have seen some protocols to keep replicas consistent with respect to some consistency model.
+There are further issues in designing a replicated datastore,
+including:

+- **How to place replicas**?
+  - **Permanent** replicas, statically configured (see DNS, CDNs etc)
+  - **Server-intiated** replicas: they are created dynamically to cope with access load or to move data closer the clients; often requires topological knowledge
+  - **Client-initiated** replicas: rely on client case, that can be shared among clients for enhanced performance
+- **What to propagate?**
+  - **Perform the update and propagate only a notification**: if used in conjunction with invalidation protocols avoids unnecessarily propagating subsequent writes; it has small communication overhead and works best if
+    $\# reads \ll \# writes$
+  - **Transfer the modified data to all copies**: works best if
+    $\# reads \gg \# writes$
+  - **Propagate information to enable the update operation to occur at the other copies (active replication)**: very small communication overhead, but may require unnecessary processing power if the update operation is complex; we may need to deal with possible side-effects
+- **How to propagate updates between them?**
+  - **Push**-based approach: the update is propagated to all replicas, regardless of their needs; typically used to preserve a high degree of consistency
+  - **Pull**-based approach: an update is fetched on demand when needed; core convenient if $\# reads \ll \# writes$ and typically used to manage client caches
+  - **Lease**: used to switch between pull and push based approaches

+### Case studies

+#### Distributed databases

+Broadly speaking, modern systems can be **classified based on the decision they take with respect to the CAP theorem**.
+As network partitions may always occur, systems may choose to offer either:

+1. **Strong guarantees** (C) through **blocking communication**
+   - Higher latency, potentially not available in the presence of failures
+   - **NewSQL** databases are newer SQL database that can work in distributed
+     settings:
+     1. Isolation: implemented trough locking and timestamping
+     2. Atomicity: blocking commit protocols
+     3. Replication: sequential consistency or linearizability
+2. **High availability** (A) through **non-blocking communication**
+   - Lower latency, lower guarantees
+   - They are **NoSQL** (Key-value stores, wide-columns, document stores) databases where:
+     1. Isolation is not needed since we do not have multi-item transactions
+     2. Atomicity is not needed since we do not have multi-item transactions
+     3. Replication is asynchronous or multi-leader

+Now we are going to see some examples of DBs with strong guarantees and how they manage the cost of the protocols they use.

+#### Spanner

+It is designed for very large data bases and uses standard techniques:

+1. **Single leader replication with Paxos** for fault-tolerant agreement on followers and leader
+2. **2PC** for atomic commit
+3. **Timestamp** protocols for concurrency control

+The way to cut down on costs is `TrueTime`: it uses **very precise clocks** (atomic/GPS) that offer an API that return an **uncertainty range** with the "real time" surely inside it.

+Read-write transactions use `TrueTime` to decide when to commit:

+1. The **transaction coordinator asks a transaction timestamp** to `TrueTime`
+2. It **waits to release all locks and commit only when the uncertainty range is certainly passed**, thus the commit timestamp is certainly passed for every node
+3. Since **transactions are ordered based on time**, it implements **linearizability**

+**Read-only transactions also acquire a timestamp** through `TrueTime`, but they do **not need to lock**, but simply read the latest value at that time.

+#### Calvin

+Designed for the same settings as Spanner, **adopts a sequencing layer** to order all incoming requests (read and write).
+This layer is **replicated for durability using a replicated logs with Paxos**.

+It guarantees **linearizability** (provided by the sequencing layer).
+The advantage it provides are:

+1. **Agreement (order of execution) achieved before acquiring locks**, meaning lower lock contention
+2. **No need for 2PC**: as transactions are deterministic, they either succeed or fail in all replicas

+#### VoltDB

+**Developers specify how to partition database tables and transactions**.

+It **guarantees sequential partitions**, however **single-partition transactions may execute sequentially on that partition without coordinating** with other partitions, making them very fast.
+For other transactions, **standard protocols are used**.